 • Work with people of all ages & in various stages of sickness and injury, as well as diverse populations.
 Additionally, you should display an interest in working with equipment that is highly sophisticated and scientific

 This is one of the few career programs which allow the student to have immediate "hands on" experiences in the clinical setting.
-Students are assigned to a full day shift between the hours of 7:00 a.m. and 4:30 p.m. (exact hours are determined by the specific site to which the student is assigned) and students attend clinic two to three days per week during the semester and five days per week during the summer and winter/intersession.
+Students are assigned to a full day shift between the hours of 8:00 a.m. and 4 p.m. and students attend clinic two to three days per week during the semester and five days per week during the summer and winter/intersession.

 Prior to beginning clinical assignments, all accepted students will be subject to a CORI (Criminal Offenders Record Information) check.
 Students with a criminal history are advised to submit a pre-application to the ARRT anytime after acceptance into the program to determine eligibility for sitting for the examination upon graduation.
 Further information is available from the program director or at the Ethics Review Pre-Application.